Blog

 105 days in Baker County

-Growing Tips for Unity
+Growing Tips for Yarrow in Unity

 Start seeds indoors 8–10 weeks before last frost; seeds need light for germination — press onto soil surface, do not cover.
 Direct sow after last frost or divide established clumps in spring or fall.
 Thrives in poor, well-drained soil — rich soil and high fertility cause floppy stems and reduce flower count.
 Avoid overwatering; excellent drought tolerance once established.
 Deadhead spent clusters to encourage rebloom.
 Divide every 2–3 years to prevent center die-out and control spread.
 Year 2+ plants bloom most heavily; first-year plants may produce limited flowers.
 Dried flowers retain color well for arrangements.